TheMadHau5/fuck-porkord/README.md

+_This is an old version of Powercord and should not be used.
+It is only maintained to keep the GPL copy of Powercord code._

 # Powercord
 Powercord is a lightweight client mod focused on simplicity and performance.
 As of right now, Powercord is in *very* early stages of development, so feel free to join [this server](https://discord.gg/5eSH46g) for any questions.